capacity and expertise

 What is the Global Forum on Cyber Expertise (GFCE)?

 As a global platform comprising of governments, international organizations, non-governmental organizations, civil society, private companies, the technical community and academia, the GFCE builds global cyber capacity through the GFCE Working Groups, Cybil Knowledge Portal, the Clearing House function, the Global CCB Research Agenda and practical GFCE initiatives.

 Coordinating cyber capacity projects to avoid duplication of efforts.

 Sharing knowledge and expertise for improved efficiency and effectiveness.

-Addressing capacity gaps by matching support requests with offers for support.
+Addressing capacity gaps by matching requests for cyber capacity assistance with offers for support.